Bhuvanesh-F/Web-project/README.md

 ### 3.2 Key Design Decisions

 - **UUID primary keys (`CHAR(36)`):** All primary keys use UUID v4 format rather than auto-increment integers.
-This avoids sequential ID enumeration attacks, which is especially relevant for a healthcare system with sensitive personal data.
+This prevents sequential ID enumeration attacks, which is especially critical for a healthcare system handling sensitive personal data.

-- **Referential integrity via foreign keys:** All relationships between entities are enforced at the database level.
-For example, an appointment references both a valid patient/pet and a valid doctor. `ON DELETE CASCADE` is used where child records should be removed with the parent (e.g., a patient's appointments), and `ON DELETE SET NULL` is used where historical records should be preserved even if the linked entity is deleted (e.g., medical records retaining doctor reference after a doctor is removed).
+- **Referential integrity via foreign keys:** All relationships between entities are enforced at the database level. `ON DELETE CASCADE` is used where child records should be removed with the parent (e.g., a patient's appointments), and `ON DELETE SET NULL` is used where historical records should be preserved even if the linked entity is deleted (e.g., medical records retaining a doctor reference after the doctor is removed).

 - **Separation of human and pet domains:** Rather than a single generic schema, the human and pet sides each have their own independent table sets.
 This avoids complex polymorphic joins and keeps the schema readable and maintainable.